okdonga/iifes_modules_closures/README.md

 ## JS Module Pattern

 - We can use IIFEs and closures as building blocks for modules
+- We can hide internal state
-- In addition to hiding internal state, modules also allow us to expose a public API and provide namespacing
+- We can expose a public API
+- We can provide namespacing
 - This is a standard pattern for writing JS libraries

 ```javascript